FRACTURES OF THE SHOULDER BLADE (SCAPULA)

 Most scapula fractures are caused by severe trauma, such as from a fall or a motorcycle accident.
 In many cases, when the scapula is fractured, other bones such as ribs or the spine may be fractured at the same time.

 Symptoms of a scapula fracture include bruising, swelling and severe pain when the arm is moved.
-If broken bone shifts out of place, it may push against the skin of the shoulder and form a bump.
+If a broken bone shifts out of place, it may push against the skin of the shoulder and form a bump.

 In most cases, scapula fractures can be treated non-surgically with a sling.
 If the bone is shifted or fails to heal properly, surgery may be necessary.